-If particular groups of muscle fibers “should be” transmitting certain patterns of information to the CNS & Brain, but all of a sudden (or gradually over time) start reporting incongruent or inconsistent information, then that disconnect, that “disconcerting” or “confusion,” produces discordant patterns of neuromuscular activity in the CNS and brain.
+If particular groups of muscle fibers “should be” transmitting certain patterns of information to the CNS & Brain, but all of a sudden (or gradually over time) start reporting incongruent or inconsistent information, then that disconnect, that “disconcerting” or “confusing,” produces discordant patterns of neuromuscular activity in the CNS and brain.
 Among other things, this is another aspect of “unfamiliarity” of movement and action.

 Again, the unfamiliarity factor comes into play here, and when muscles and nerves start sending confused sensory signals, if they are “out of concert” or “out of coordination” with each other, and cannot quickly “reset” back to more normal patterns of movement and action, a warning signal is sent, be it an ache in mild situation, or pain in the more extreme.

 I distinguish between “movement” and “action” in that many muscle contraction / relaxation cycles result in movement, but not a full fledged action.